-If Richard Rose has it his way, the famous carving on the face of Stone Mountain would be sandblasted into history.
-The president of the Atlanta branch of the National Association for the Advancement of Colored People — more popularly known as the NAACP, which is a civil rights group representing black people — believes that what is considered to be the largest high relief sculpture in the world represents three men who enacted “laws that institutionalized economic oppression and denied educational opportunities, equal treatment under the law and voting rights to the descendants of the stolen Africans”, according to this article posted by the staff of WAGA-TV Fox 5 News in Atlanta.
+If Richard Rose had his way ten years ago, the famous carving on the face of Stone Mountain would be sandblasted into history.
+The former president of the Atlanta branch of the National Association for the Advancement of Colored People — more popularly known as the NAACP, which is a civil rights group representing black people — believed that what is considered to be the largest high relief sculpture in the world represents three men who enacted laws that institutionalized economic oppression and denied educational opportunities, equal treatment under the law and voting rights to the descendants of the stolen Africans.

 Stone Mountain is one of the more popular tourist attractions in the Atlanta metropolitan area which local people also enjoy.
 The mountain is 825 feet tall and covers 583 acres; while the top of the mountain is 1,683 feet above sea level.
 The entire carved surface — known as the Confederate Memorial Carving — measures three acres, which is larger than a football field and Mount Rushmore.
 The carving of the three men towers 400 feet above the ground; measures 90 by 190 feet; and is recessed 42 feet into the mountain.

-Originally intended to be completed in 1928, it took approximately 60 years for the carving to progress from concept to its final completion in 1972.
+Originally intended to be completed in 1928, approximately 60 years elapsed for the carving to progress from concept to its final completion in 1972.

 …so should it be permanently removed?